jakehomb/Antivirus_Flaws/docs/index.md

 ## Reason for writing:

 This project was done as a topic for my Information Security course at Western Connecticut State University.
-This particular topic was chosen after taking the Cracking the Parimeter course from [Offensive Security].
+This particular topic was chosen after taking the [Cracking the Perimeter course from Offensive Security][2].
 Using information gained from their courses in addition to some basic work with anti-virus in the IT field, I was able to come up with an idea on what doesn't get caught and why.
 This led me to a system of automating the generation of what doesnt work for anti-virus and a proof of concept on how to implement it.

 ## Signature-based AV Definition: